asaf-erlich/docker-kafka-spark/README.md

 # Kafka With Spark Streaming

-This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas, one intended to be used as a producer andone for use as a consumer, and spark available in a container for submitting streaming jobs.
+This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas, one intended to be used as a producer and one for use as a consumer, and spark available in a container for submitting streaming jobs.

 ## Educational Purpose